Kokuhaku Jikkō Iinkai: Ren'ai Series: Other characters

-A teacher at Sakuragaoka Academy and the advisor of Movie Research Club.
-He was Chiaki's best friend and has known Haruki since childhood.
+A teacher at Sakuragaoka Academy and the advisor of the Movie Research Club.
+He was Chiaki's best friend and had known Haruki since childhood.
 Since Chiaki's death, his relationship with Haruki has been strained.
-His main subject is literature and he always wears a white coat so his clothes do not get dirty.
+His main subject is literature, and he always wears a white coat so his clothes do not get dirty.
 Akechi later couples with a Sakuragaoka alumnus five years after she graduates.
 His main song is "Inokori Sensei" (イノコリ先生).